Robustness Assessment of Assemblies in Frictional Contact: Robustness Computation

 \subsection{Contact Interface Graph}

-An arbitrary structure of rigid objects can be described with a \textit{contact interface graph} (CIG) in which each node represents an object in the assembly and each edge represents a contact interface \cite{handbook_robotics_2008} between two objects, as shown in \cref{fig:cig}.
+An arbitrary assembly of rigid objects can be described with a \textit{contact interface graph} (CIG), in which each node represents an object in the assembly and each edge represents a contact interface \cite[Chapter 37]{handbook_robotics_2008} between two objects, as shown in \cref{fig:cig}.
+Describing assemblies with this type of graph can be traced back to \cite{lee_subassembly_1994}.

 The information contained in the CIG can be stored as a list of interfaces, each defined by the two objects it connects, the locations of the contact points on the interface, and the forces at the contact points.
-To simplify the graph, nodes representing fixed objects (e.g. a floor, a wall) can be merged into a single node marked as being \textit{fixed}.
-The resulting graph is guaranteed to be connected such that a path exists from any node to the fixed node, and a \textit{support relations graph} \cite{mojtahedzadeh_support_2015} can easily be derived from the CIG.
-A \textit{directional force graph} \cite{lee_1999_disassembly} describing the forces required to extract an object from a fixtured assembly can also be derived from the CIG.
-Similar to the approach taken in \cite{boneschanscher_subassembly_1988}, the CIG can be iteratively simplified through edge contraction to yield an equivalent CIG.
-However, in contrast to \cite{boneschanscher_subassembly_1988}, edges in the CIG are undirected and the contraction operations are commutative, such that the presence of cycles in the graph is not a problem.
+To simplify the graph, nodes representing fixed objects (e.g., a floor or a wall) can be merged into a single node marked as being \textit{fixed}.
+Since no object can be free-floating, the resulting graph is guaranteed to be connected such that a path exists from any node to the fixed node.

-When a force is exerted on a node, all interfaces lying on simple paths between the node and the fixed node will incur additional stress since \cref{eq:reac_forces_opt_begin} dictates that stress should be spread as much as possible.
-Deformations occur when an object is constrained by a force and the environment (e.g. an object falling down under gravitational force will deform only when hitting the ground).
-Hence, objects not lying on the aforementioned paths are not further constrained by the applied force and will not incur additional stress.